 A moonstone with blue sheen.

-Labradorescence occurs when light enters the stone, strikes a twinning surface within the stone, and reflects from it.
-The color seen by the observer is the color of light reflected from that twinning surface.
-Light reflecting from different twinning surfaces in various parts of the stone can give the stone a multi-colored appearance.
+Labradorescence occurs when light enters the stone, strikes a twinning gap within the stone and reflects from it.
+As labradorite is prone to twinning, light reflects from various parts of the stone can give the stone a multi-colored appearance.
 Labradorite is well known for these spectacular displays of color.

 A rounded labradorite showing off a mass of blue labradorescence.